Shettland/TFM_Biocomp/README.md

 ### Contents
 The repository includes the following:

-Data: Contains the datasets used for analysis and experiments.
+- Results_analysis.ipynb: Includes the code scripts used for data processing, analysis, and generating the plots.

-Code: Includes the code scripts or notebooks used for data processing, analysis, and generating the plots.
+- Nextstrain: Includes custom scripts and configuration files used to run Nextstrain.

-Documentation: Includes additional documentation, such as supplementary materials.
+- Viralrecon: Includes custom scripts and configuration files used to run Viralrecon.